 But there are a few things you can do to make your furnace run more quietly this winter.

-1. Book Annual Furnace Maintenance
+1. Request Annual Furnace Maintenance

-2. Frequently Change Your Furnace’s Air Filter
+2. Routinely Change Your Furnace’s Air Filter

-Our suggestions for changing your furnace filter:
+Our suggestions for installing a new furnace filter:

-- Flat filter: Every month
+- Flat filter: Monthly